ZiadMansourM/safe-sity/README.md

 - Use SE matrix to extract characters from the Plate

 5- Colour Plate Extraction

+- Return imahe to RGB
+- Use a certain part in the cropped image where the colour could be and take the colour of surrounding pixels
+- Store colour in DB

 ## Appeal the violation in Traffic System